YoeDistro/yoe-distro/README.md

    tooling where it makes sense.
 We try to minimize uneeded indirection or abstraction unless it really adds value.
 1. **modern**: generate a modern Linux root filesystem using the latest technologies.
-1. **broad platform support**: support a range of common development platforms, system on chips (SoC), and system on modules (SOM).
-You should not have to use a different build system for every SOC/SOM you might choose to use in your products.
+1. **broad platform support**: support a range of single board computers (SBC), system on chips (SoC), and system on modules (SOM).
+You should not have to use a different build system for every SBC/SOC/SOM you might choose to use in your products.
 1. **repeatable**: easy to lock down subprojects (layers) to known versions for repeatable builds
 1. **extendable**: simple to modify and add your own custom software, scripts and tooling.
-   The focus is not in hiding or abstracting Yocto functionality, but rather provider simpler and clearer ways to use it.
+   The focus is not on hiding or abstracting Yocto functionality, but rather provider simpler and clearer ways to use it.
 1. **maintainable**: product lifecycles run for many years, so we need a solution where we can build images on a number of different hosts as time marches on.
 We achieve this